-Students will learn about renewable and non-renewable resources and be able to discuss and reason about the environmental impacts to these resources.
-They will perform a water-filtration activity which will define the concepts and properties of water.
+Students will learn about renewable and non-renewable resources and be able to discuss and reason about the environmental impacts of these resources.
+They will perform a water-filtration activity that will define the concepts and properties of water.

 Discover the element of adventure while learning how to read a compass, GPS device, and map.
 This program will enable participants to strengthen skills like team-building, communication, orienteering, and social studies while searching for geocaches.
 Participants will use GPS units to locate geocaches throughout Veterans Oasis Park.

 Dive into an aquatic adventure and explore marine ecosystems, freshwater ecosystems, and everything in between.
 Get hands-on with water testing experiments and discover the interconnectedness between water quality and aquatic life.

 Future meteorologists will cast their own weather predictions using weather measuring instruments, perform hands-on weather experiments and understand the difference between weather and climate.